Extracting Equations of Motion from Superconducting Circuits: Introduction

 \section{Introduction}

-All computation is physical---to effect information processing, a sequence of stochastic transformations systematically manipulates a system's potential energy landscape \cite{Boyd_Crutchfield_2016, Ray_Boyd_Wimsatt_Crutchfield_2021}.
-Reliable computing, in particular, requires stable memory states physically supported by a system's information-bearing degrees of freedom \cite{Landauer_1961}.
+All computation is physical.
+To effect information processing, one approach entails a sequence of stochastic transformations that systematically manipulate a system's potential energy landscape \cite{Boyd_Crutchfield_2016,Ray_Boyd_Wimsatt_Crutchfield_2021}.
+Reliable computing, in particular, then requires stable memory states physically supported by a system's information-bearing degrees of freedom \cite{Landauer_1961}.
 Energy minima on the landscape provide this dynamical stability.
 Computation, then, consists of externally controlling the creation, destruction, and location of energy minima.
-This perspective allows quantitatively comparing the computational capabilities and thermodynamic performance of alternative computing paradigms \cite{Saira_Matheny_2020}.
+From this perspective, a device's time-dependent potential energy surface guides the emergence of its computational capabilities.